 Salafists in the Islamic world who have come under the thrall of ISIS willingly cooperate to recruit fighters in the US among Somali immigrant groups and other disaffected youth.
 Heath Daniels weaves a fictional story of intrigue of realistic circumstances that have occurred in a novel of intrigue featuring legal justice, romance, and intense inter-personal interaction.
 Justice is pursued in courts of law as well as through interpersonal resolutions of events.
 All characters are fictional represents of actual people he has encountered in his many experiences.
 All locations are actual locations he has lived or visited frequently.

 When a group of Somali refugees is settled in the less-than-charming village of Redwood, Texas, their self-appointed leader starts plotting.
 Incensed at being expected to associate with mainstream Muslims at a mosque in nearby San Marcos, which they view as apostate, they take revenge in the way they would back in East Africa.
 Local police willingly throw the “hot potato” to the FBI that seeks collaboration with the U.S. Attorney General for the Western District of Texas for a possible hate crime.

 Meanwhile, local construction workers upset with the continued immigration of Muslims to the area, especially black Africans, devise their own means of harassment. further confusing law enforcement authorities.

-Two young recent Hispanic-American high school graduates with no foreseeable future except idleness make prime targets for being radicalized until tragedy strikes and they are brought into the scene.
+Two young recent Hispanic-American high school graduates from Redwood, with no foreseeable future except idleness make prime targets for being radicalized until tragedy strikes and they are brought into the scene.